 SONJA DE MARI, iD EVENT Manager

-Sonja de Mari joins iD for 2018 from four years as a show producer at New Zealand Fashion Week, responsible for numerous group and individual shows and three years producing Breast Cancer Cure's nationwide Fashion for a CURE shows - which feature leading New Zealand designers.
+Sonja de Mari joins iD for 2019 from five years as a show producer at New Zealand Fashion Week, responsible for numerous group and individual shows and three years producing Breast Cancer Cure's nationwide Fashion for a CURE shows, which feature leading New Zealand designers.
 Her extensive event management experience and fresh perspective on revitalising the iD event make her an extremely valuable member of the iD management team.

 TANYA CARLSON, ID COMMITTEE MEMBER

 Long-standing committee member Tanya Carlson has been the designer and director of her eponymous women's fashion label and boutique stores for over 20 years.
 Tanya acts as adjudicator on the judging panel of the iD International Emerging Designer Awards and is our Auckland representative for the event.